galaxyproject/galaxy-hub/src/support/tool-issues/index.md

-_Last updated 8-25-17.
-Additional updates in progress.
-Check individual linked tickets to review the most current status for any known issue._
+_Last updated 10-18-17.
+Additional updates in progress against the pending `17.09` release._

+**Check individual linked tickets to review the most current status for any known issue**

 ## Current tool improvements and updates